-When it comes to email storage, the question of whether 5 GB of email storage space would be enough or not is a common concern for many users.
-It is crucial for individuals as well as working professionals to have sufficient storage available for their long-term communication as emails act as evidence of all the communications.
+When it comes to email storage, whether 5 GB of email storage space would be enough or not is a common concern for many users.
+It is crucial for individuals as well as working professionals to have sufficient storage available for their long-term communication, as emails act as evidence of all the communications.

-In this article, we will explore the limitations and considerations of 5GB email storage and provide insights to help you determine if it is adequate for your needs.
+In this article, we will explore the considerations and limitations of 5GB email storage and provide insights to help you determine if it is adequate for your needs.

 Email storage refers to the amount of space allocated to store emails and their attachments on a server or cloud-based platform.